David O’Brien BL

 High Court – Judicial Review

-Counsel for Applicant – NECI’s second successful application resulting in the quashing of a Sectoral Employment Order in the Electrical Contracting Sector.
-S.I.
+NECI’s second successful application within a period of two years that resulted in the quashing of an existing Sectoral Employment Order, whereby S.I.
 703/2021 Sectoral Employment Order (Electrical Contracting Sector) 2021 was struck down by the High Court.

 S.I.
 703/2021 had been introduced after its predecessor, S.I.
 251/2019 Sectoral Employment Order (Electrical Contracting Sector) 2019, had been previously struck down in earlier proceedings advanced by the NECI on the grounds that it was ultra vires the provisions of the Industrial Relations (Amendment) Act 2015.